Doyle follows uncle’s footballing path

 David believes that vision separated himself and separates Darren from their American peers.

 Darren joins a Louisburg program that appeared in the National Junior College Athletic Association final last season.

-At least he has opportunity, Paul says.
-Had he not taken David’s advice, he might still be in Dublin wondering “what if?”
+At least he has opportunity, Darren's father says.
+Had Darren not taken David’s advice, he might still be in Dublin wondering “what if?”

 “If footballing doesn’t work out, you get an education,” said Paul.
 “And God knows what can happen.”